onelharrison/basic-flask-app/README.md

 Learners are expected to complete the prescribed tasks using a Unix operating system such as macOS or a variant of the GNU/Linux operating system (e.g. Ubuntu).

+## Prerequisites

+1. A Unix operating systems (macOS or GNU/Linux)

+2. A text editor
+    - Visual Studio Code

+3. Python 3.9.0.
+There are many ways to install this.
+Here is one.
+    - Using pyenv

 ## Getting started

 1. Fork the repo